 … <Scroll to P186L3>

-As in TB Ranging, an ISTA participating in a Passive TB Ranging exchange shall measure the TOD of its own HE Ranging NDP and either the TOAs, or both the TOAs and the phase shift feedback TOAs (PSTOAs), when it receives the RSTA’s HE Ranging NDP.
+As in TB Ranging, an ISTA participating in a Passive TB Ranging exchange shall measure the TOD of its own HE Ranging NDP and either the TOAs, or both the TOAs and the phase shift TOAs (PSTOAs), when it receives the RSTA’s HE Ranging NDP.
 In addition, optionally the ISTA also measures and reports either the TOAs, or both the TOAs and the PSTOAs, when it receives the HE Ranging NDPs transmitted by the other ISTAs participating in the Passive TB Ranging exchange.
-By reporting the timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a PSTA listening in to the Passive TB Ranging exchanges can be improved.
+By reporting the timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a PSTA listening in to the Passive TB Ranging exchanges can be improved. (#5271)

 The max number of NSTS used in the Passive TB Ranging exchanges is limited to 4.

-When phase shift feedback is negotiated between an ISTA and an RSTA in Passive TB Ranging, the protocol for the measurement sounding phase differs from Passive TB Ranging with TOA feedback on the following points: (#1515)
+When phase shift TOA feedback is negotiated between an ISTA and an RSTA in Passive TB Ranging, the protocol for the measurement sounding phase differs from Passive TB Ranging with TOA feedback on the following points: (#1515, #5271)

-The RSTA shall measure phase shift feedback TOA (PSTOA), in addition to measuring the TOA, on the I2R NPD it receives from the ISTA.
+The RSTA shall measure phase shift TOA (PSTOA), in addition to measuring the TOA, on the I2R NPD it receives from the ISTA. (#5271)

 The ISTA shall measure: